Our Frequently Asked Questions

 3. Are you licensed and insured?

-Yes, Ivy Contractors – The roofing specialists are fully licensed and insured.
+Yes, Ivy Roofing – The roofing specialists are fully licensed and insured.
 Certificates of currency may be viewed before any work order is signed and are available on request.

 4. How long do tile roofs really last?